hectorproko/AUTOMATE-INFRASTRUCTURE-WITH-IAC-USING-TERRAFORM-PART-1-4/PART3_PROJECT_18.md

 # AUTOMATE-INFRASTRUCTURE-WITH-IAC-USING-TERRAFORM-PART-3/4
 **Project 18 Terraform**

+### AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM.
+PART 3 – REFACTORING

 So far we have developed **AWS** Infrastructure code using Terraform and tried to run it from our local workstation.
 Now we will explore alternative **Terraform** [backends](https://www.terraform.io/language/settings/backends/configuration).